jinghuazhao/software-notes/README.md

 # _WAS

-Logs for [any] wide association studies - software issues and solutions.
+Any [_] Wide Association Studies - software issues and solutions.

-The repository also contains extensive information which is complementary to a number of pipelines I have created.
+The repository also contains extensive information which is complementary but not exclusive to a number of pipelines on GitHub.

 # An extensible list of applications